joegilkes/ASESurfaceFinder/README.md

 ## Usage

 Given a workflow that produces XYZ geometries of molecules adsorbed on periodic solid surfaces in unknown locations, ASESurfaceFinder can be used to quickly categorise the adsorption sites by the surface's available high-symmetry points.
-For example, assuming the workflow can produce surface-adsorbate systems where the surface is one of the following (a 3x3x3 unit cell is shown):
+For example, assuming the workflow can produce surface/adsorbate systems where the surface is one of the following (a 3x3x3 unit cell is shown):

 | Example Surface | ASE Construction | Visualisation (3x3x3) |
 |-----------------|------------------|-----------------------|